stoat-dev/stoat-action/docs/docs/quick-start/docusaurus.md

 1. Install the [Stoat App](https://github.com/apps/stoat-app).

-2. Add the [Stoat Action](https://github.com/stoat-dev/stoat-action).
-Append the action at the end of the GitHub workflow that generates a Docusaurus build.
+2. Append the [Stoat Action](https://github.com/stoat-dev/stoat-action) at the end of the GitHub workflow that generates a Docusaurus build.
 For example:

     ```yaml
     # existing step in your repo that generates a static Docusaurus build